 This character is being Sketch in ovals for the head, body. hips, hands and feet. thrown through the air by an explosion.
-This pose captures a sense of action Draw straight and excitement! lines with dots at the joints for each of the limbs.
+This pose captures a sense of action Draw straight lines with dots and excitement! at the joints for each of the limbs.
 Start to add the Indicate the shape of the position of the hands. facial features.
-Draw two lines to indicate the position and angle of the hips.
+Draw two lines to indicate the position and angle of the shoulders and hips.
 Draw in the shape of the arms using simple tube shapes.
 The construction lines will help you to position the limbs and joints correctly.
 Add the shape of the legs using Add more detail simple tube shapes.
-The legs are different sizes due to the to the shape of the feet.

-exaggerated pose and perspective.
+The legs to the shape of are different sizes due to the the feet exaggerated pose and perspective.